 And for those of you who want to fit in with the fashion elite of the Hamptons, you should know that Jitney has partnered with Rent the Runway (RTR), the massive designer wardrobe rental company.
 Rent your designer dresses, suits, and gowns, so you infiltrate the world of the local fashion gods undetected.
 When you’re done mingling with the rich and famous, simply drop the rented wardrobe pieces off in an RTR drop-off box at the Hampton Jitney Terminal—or just hand it over to your Jitney driver, and they’ll return it for you.

-Fares on the Hampton Jitney start at $31 if you pay on board or $24 if you prepay on the internet.
+Fares on the Hampton Jitney usually start around mid $30’s if you pay on board or mid $20’s if you prepay on the internet.
 These are one-way fares, and you will pay a little more during peak seasons.
 It’s hard to do wrong with the Jitney option.

 Hampton Luxury Liner